ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example updates a ping subscription called `mypingevent` that attaches to an existing app called `myapp` that is triggered every hour.
+The following example updates a ping source subscription that is called `mypingevent` that forwards a ping event to an app that is called `myapp` every hour.

 ```
 ibmcloud ce subscription ping update --name mypingevent --destination myapp --schedule '0 * * * *'